OEM Replacement Coils: Repair or Replace???

 - Someone adjusts the boiler; the water and steam temperatures are higher.

 - Someone adjusts the chiller (1) degree higher for colder water to the chilled water coil.

 Whichever method is used, performance begins to suffer and adjustments to the system occur.
 These adjustments cost energy efficiency and ultimately, money!

 If you have ever experienced repairing a coil, then you know it is labor intensive and typically will not work as a permanent solution.
 With very few exceptions, repairs should be seen as nothing more than temporary until you’re able to replace that coil!

 Capital Coil & Air has seen every “repair” method used, as well its inevitable outcome, so instead of putting yourself through that, call Capital Coil and allow us to be your coil replacement experts.

-Tags: Booster Coils, Capital Coil & Air, Chilled Water Coils, Commercial Coils, Condenser Coils, DX Coils, Hot Water Coils, Quick-ships, replacement coils, Steam Coils, Steam Distributing Coils, water coils
+Tags: Booster Coils, Capital Coil & Air, Chilled Water Coils, Circuiting, Commercial Coils, Condenser Coils, Direct Expansion Coils, DX Coils, Heat Exchanger, Hot Water Coils, HVAC, HVAC Manufacturers, HVAC Techs, OEM Replacement Coils, Quick-ships, replacement coils, Steam Coils, Steam Distributing Coils, water coils